VimsRocz/Geodetic-Institute-Latency-Analysis/README.md

 4. **Results Discussion:** Analyze the obtained results for latency, comparing them within the group and highlighting any observed variations.
 Provide insights into potential factors contributing to these differences.

 ---

-### Submission Instructions:

-- Print and deliver the report to the Geodetic Institute's mailbox.
-- Submit the raw data file and individual developed codes via email.
-- Ensure originality in both the report and the code to avoid plagiarism penalties.

----

-### Note:
-Please ensure compliance with the submission instructions outlined above to prevent any potential issues.
-For further clarification or assistance, reach out to the course instructor or lab supervisor.

----